How to knit Fair IslePublished on 19 April 2021 By Sophie

-What exactly is Fair Isle knitting?
+So what is Fair Isle knitting?

 How to knit the Fair Isle technique

-Change back to first colour and, taking it over the second colour, work the next stitches
+Change back to first colour and, taking it over the second colour, work the next 3 stitches

-On a purl row, insert the right needle into the next stitch, working with the first colour Change colour by picking up the second colour and taking it under the first colour and purling the next stitches.
+On a purl row, insert the right needle into the next stitch, working with the first colour change colour by picking up the second colour and taking it under the first colour and purling the next stitches.
 Change back to the first colour and, taking it over the second colour, work the next stitches

 Repeat, making sure that the same colour is taken under and the same colour over